 The 70 Weeks Prophecy predicted the coming of the Messiah, and to my knowledge, no one had tried to pass himself off as the Messiah prior to the life and ministry of Jesus.
 After Jesus was crucified, however, Josephus recorded several men who came, declaring themselves as the Messiah and promised miracle working power and deliverance from the Romans.
-Josephus also mentions several sever famines that stuck the Empire and in particular the Jewish community.
+Josephus also mentions several sever famines that struck the Empire and in particular the Jewish community.
 He recorded several wars that concerned both the Empire and the Jews and their neighbors, before the final Jewish rebellion that destroyed the nation.
 Yet, none of these things, except the Jewish revolt in 66 AD, signaled the time of the end.

 The Jews knew they were living in the time of the end of the age, because when the Messianic Age would arrive, the age that brought them to the Messiah would come to an end, but the day and hour of its end could not be predicted.
 This was Jesus’ point.
-Don’t get excited when certain events take place, because these events, of and by themselves, do not indicate the end.
+Don’t get excited when certain contrary events take place, because these things, of and by themselves, do not indicate the end.
 Sure enough we have always had charismatic people who drew the loyalty of others but led them into disaster.
 Many even worshiped these men as though they were gods.
-Yet, time passed and these men didn’t signal the end of the age.
-We have experienced thousands of wars throughout our history and disastrous natural disasters that surprised and shocked even the most prepared among us, yet the end, as we have come to believe it to be, has not come.
+Yet, time passed, and these men didn’t signal the end of the age.
+We have experienced thousands of wars throughout our history and disastrous natural disasters that surprised and shocked even the most prepared among us, yet the end, as we have come to believe it to be, had never come.